konsumer/randopeep/README.md

 It's basically a random lookup from a list of names, and some quick functions for generating ranndom data, with a lot of ideas from [Faker](https://github.com/Marak/Faker.js)

-Built-in lists of random thingsinclude:
+Built-in lists of random things include:

 * Modern male/female names from census data (person/modern/male, person/modern/female)
 * Hacker names (person/netrunner)